 How can I correct without crushing their spirit?

-Proverbs reminds us that loving correction is part of wisdom, and Ephesians teaches a posture of gentleness.
+Proverbs shows that loving correction is wisdom, and Ephesians teaches us gentleness.
 Calmly name the boundary, offer a simple choice, and model repair through apologies and hugs.
 Keep words short; let your tone carry patience.

 What if I feel overwhelmed and underqualified?

-You are in good company—this feeling visits nearly every parent.
+You are in good company—this feeling visits nearly every parent, including those parenting teens.
 God’s strength meets us in weakness.
 Keep a short breath prayer nearby—“Lord, slow me down”—and choose one small habit to practice this week.
 Progress in inches still counts.

 Reflecting on Scripture together